 Located right at the start/finish is the Woollahra Sailing Club, who will be open for breakfast, including delicious bacon and egg rolls.
-You'll be able to toast to your successful swim from 10am, and presentations will be from 11.45am.

 For good coffee pre and post-swim, head to Sugar & Spoon or Ministry of Coffee, both located in Lyne Park.

 Parking isn't too bad in the area if you get there early enough.
 Free parking is available on New South Head Road and in the Lyne Park carpark (just watch the time limits on some parks).

 The Rose Bay ferry sails in and docks at the park, so that's a fantastic option for those coming further afield.
 Check ferry timetable.
 Buses also run up and down New South Head Road from Bondi Junction and the city.

 For those coming from the north side, Manly Express Ferry can shuttle you over and back and includes your return ride, a pair of Archies arch support thongs and a light breakfast.
 Spots are limited to 100, so get in quick.

 All the info you need to know for organising your morning at the Sydney Harbour Splash is available on the official website;

 Rose Bay NSW, Australia